 In 2007, Dick Durbin assumed the role of assistant majority leader, or majority whip.

-In 2007, as Senate Majority Whip, Dick Durbin publicly stated that it was time to reinstate the Fairness Doctrine.
+In 2007, as Senate Majority Whip, Dick Durbin publicly stated, "It's time to reinstitute the Fairness Doctrine."

-In February 2008, Dick Durbin called on Congress to support a measure allowing the Food and Drug Administration to oversee the tobacco industry.
-The measure would require disclosure of tobacco product contents, restrict advertising, mandate removal of harmful ingredients, and prohibit misleading terms on packaging.
+In February 2008, Dick Durbin called on Congress to support a measure that would allow the Food and Drug Administration to oversee the tobacco industry, including disclosing contents, restricting advertising, removing harmful ingredients, and prohibiting terms like 'low risk' on packaging.

-On September 18, 2008, Dick Durbin attended a closed meeting with congressional leaders and then-Treasury Secretary Henry Paulson and Federal Reserve Chairman Ben Bernanke to discuss the financial crisis.
-On the same day, Durbin sold mutual fund shares worth $42,696 and reinvested it all with Warren Buffett.
+On September 18, 2008, Dick Durbin attended a closed meeting with congressional leaders, Treasury Secretary Henry Paulson, and Federal Reserve Chairman Ben Bernanke, where he was urged to craft legislation for financially troubled banks.
+That same day, Durbin sold mutual fund shares worth $42,696 and reinvested it all with Warren Buffett.

-On November 1, 2008, Dick Durbin's daughter, Christine, died at age 40 after several weeks in the hospital due to complications from a congenital heart condition.
+On November 1, 2008, Dick Durbin's daughter, Christine Durbin, passed away at the age of 40 after suffering from complications due to a congenital heart condition.

-On December 9, 2008, following Governor Rod Blagojevich's arrest, Dick Durbin called for the Illinois legislature to quickly pass legislation for a special election to fill then-President-elect Barack Obama's vacant Senate seat.
-He expressed that no appointment by Blagojevich could produce a credible replacement.
+On December 9, 2008, after Governor Rod Blagojevich's arrest, Dick Durbin urged the Illinois legislature to quickly pass legislation for a special election to fill Barack Obama's vacant Senate seat, stating that no appointment by Blagojevich could produce a credible replacement.

-On February 26, 2009, Dick Durbin introduced the Protecting Consumers from Unreasonable Credit Rates Act of 2009.
-The bill called for a maximum annual interest rate cap of 36%, including all interest and fees, and aimed to end predatory lending activities.
+On February 26, 2009, Dick Durbin introduced the Protecting Consumers from Unreasonable Credit Rates Act of 2009, which called for a maximum annual interest rate cap of 36%, including all interest and fees, to end predatory lending activities.

-In an April 27, 2009, interview with WJJG talk radio host Ray Hanania, Dick Durbin stated that banks were responsible for the 2007-2008 financial crisis.
-He also commented on the power of the banking lobby on Capitol Hill.
+In an April 27, 2009 interview, Dick Durbin stated that banks were responsible for the 2008 financial crisis and that the banking lobby holds significant power on Capitol Hill.

-In 2010, Dick Durbin cosponsored and passed from committee the Combating Online Infringement and Counterfeits Act, a bill aimed at combating media piracy by blacklisting websites.
-Opponents argued that this bill violated First Amendment rights and promoted censorship.
+In 2010, Dick Durbin cosponsored and passed from committee the Combating Online Infringement and Counterfeits Act, a bill to combat media piracy by blacklisting websites.
+The bill faced opposition due to concerns about First Amendment rights and censorship.

-In 2010, there was speculation of a fight between Dick Durbin and Chuck Schumer to succeed Harry Reid.
+In 2010, there was speculation about a potential fight between Durbin and Chuck Schumer to succeed Harry Reid as Majority Leader.

-In April 2013, Dick Durbin chaired a Senate Judiciary Subcommittee hearing on the moral, legal, and constitutional issues surrounding targeted killings and the use of drones.
-He expressed concerns about undermining counterterrorism efforts if the benefits and costs of targeted killings were not carefully measured.
+In April 2013, Dick Durbin chaired a hearing in the Senate Judiciary Subcommittee on the Constitution, Civil Rights and Human Rights regarding the moral, legal, and constitutional issues surrounding targeted killings and the use of drones, expressing concern about undermining counterterrorism efforts.

-In August 2013, Dick Durbin was one of 23 Democratic senators to sign a letter to the Defense Department warning of some payday lenders offering predatory loan products to service members at exorbitant interest rates.
-They asserted that service members deserved strong protections against unsafe credit.
+In August 2013, Dick Durbin was one of 23 Democratic senators to sign a letter to the Defense Department warning of predatory payday lenders offering high-interest loans to service members and advocating for stronger protections for military families.

 In 2013, the Immigrant Legal Resource Center presented Dick Durbin with the inaugural Nancy Pelosi Award for Immigration & Civil Rights Policy for his leadership on the DREAM Act.

-In July 2014, Americas PAC, a conservative Political Action Committee, released a radio advertisement attacking Dick Durbin's staff salaries.
-The attack was based on a Washington Times article alleging female staff members earned $11,000 less annually than male staffers.
-Durbin's lawyers claimed the information was false and threatened the radio stations with liability.
+In July 2014, Americas PAC released a radio advertisement attacking Durbin's staff salaries based on a Washington Times article claiming female staff members made less than male staffers.
+Durbin's lawyers claimed the information was false, while the radio station defended the ad's accuracy.

-In 2014, the Chicago Tribune reported potential conflicts of interest involving Dick Durbin and his wife, a lobbyist, noting that some of her clients received federal funding promoted by Durbin.
+In 2014, the Chicago Tribune reported potential conflicts of interest involving Dick Durbin's wife's lobbying work, noting that some of her clients had received federal funding promoted by Durbin.

-In 2015, upon Reid's retirement announcement, Durbin, Reid, and Schumer aligned in elevating Schumer to party leader and Durbin to retain the Whip position.
+In 2015, upon Reid's retirement announcement, Durbin, Reid, and Schumer aligned to elevate Schumer to party leader, with Durbin retaining the Whip position.

-In April 2017, Dick Durbin was one of eight Democratic senators to sign a letter to President Trump.
-The letter noted that government-subsidized Chinese steel had been placed into the American market below cost, harming the domestic steel and iron ore industries, and called on Trump to raise the issue with President Xi Jinping.
+In April 2017, Dick Durbin was one of eight senators to sign a letter to President Trump, noting that government-subsidized Chinese steel had been placed into the American market below cost, hurting the domestic steel and iron ore industries.
+They called on Trump to raise the issue with President Xi Jinping.

-In May 2017, Dick Durbin sent a letter to Attorney General Jeff Sessions requesting support for expanding Chicago Police Department's violence prevention programs and the Stop Illegal Trafficking in Firearms Act.
+In May 2017, Dick Durbin sent Attorney General Jeff Sessions a letter asking for support in expanding the Chicago Police Department's violence prevention programs.

-In July 2017, Dick Durbin, along with Cory Booker, Elizabeth Warren, and Kamala Harris, introduced the Dignity for Incarcerated Women Act, aimed at banning the shackling of pregnant women and improving visitation policies.
+In July 2017, Dick Durbin, along with Cory Booker, Elizabeth Warren, and Kamala Harris, introduced the Dignity for Incarcerated Women Act, a bill focused on banning the shackling of pregnant women and improving prison conditions.

 In October 2017, Dick Durbin condemned the genocide of the Rohingya Muslim minority in Myanmar and called for a stronger response.